Welcome to our District

 School Delays & Closures Information

-With the arrival of winter weather, we would like to remind parents/families about our district policy.
-If school is delayed or closed, the information is posted by 6:00 AM on:
+We would like to remind parents/families about our district policy.
+If school is delayed or closed, information is posted by 6:00 AM on:

 - District Website